SAML identity provider names and identifiers

 -

-If you assigned identifiers to your IdPs and you want your hosted UI to display a selection of IdP buttons, add a new IdP that has no identifier to your app client, or create a new app client.
+If you assigned identifiers to your IdPs and you want your managed login pages to display a selection of IdP buttons, add a new IdP that has no identifier to your app client, or create a new app client.
 You can also delete an existing IdP and add it again without an identifier.
 If you create a new IdP, your SAML users will create new user profiles.
 This duplication of active users might have a billing impact in the month that you change your IdP configuration.

 For more information about IdP setup, see Configuring identity providers for your user pool.